AKoneva/Map-test-task/README.md

 # Map-test-task
-Test task with pins, routes, core data
+Test task with MapKit that let you add pins and create routes based on it.
+Using UIKit framework with CoreData.